 - how is the quality of performance to be assessed; and

-- how is payment to be calculated – using ‘reasonable’ to describe the amount to be paid creates certainty as to what is promised.
+- how is payment to be calculated – however, using ‘reasonable’ to describe the amount to be paid creates uncertainty as to what is promised.

 If there is uncertainty about the subject matter of what the parties are agreeing to do, the risk is that the contract is ‘void for uncertainty’.
 That is, what the parties intended to be a legally binding commitment will not be enforced by a court.